-This prohibition extends to procuring another person to deal and, in the case of shares of listed corporations, extends to communicating the Inside Information to another person, if the person knows, or ought reasonably to know, that the other person would, or would be likely to, deal in the shares in question or procure another person to do so.
-To communicate Inside Information to another person is also an offence that carries both civil and criminal penalties.
+This prohibition extends to procuring, advising or encouraging another person to deal and, in the case of shares of listed corporations, extends to communicating the Inside Information to another person, if the person knows, or ought reasonably to know, that the other person would, or would be likely to, deal in the shares in question or procure another person to do so.
+To communicate Inside Information to another person is also an offence which carries both civil and criminal penalties.

-A Director or executive in possession of Inside Information about the Company has a duty to keep that information confidential and must not in any way disclose or communicate that information to any person.
+Directors or executives in possession of Inside Information about the Company has a duty to keep that information confidential and must not in any way disclose or communicate that information to any person.

-Examples of possible "inside information" include:
+Examples of possible "Inside Information" include:

-- a. entry into or termination of a material contract; - b. an actual or proposed takeover or merger; - c. an actual or proposed change to the Company's capital structure; - d. a change in dividend policy; and - e. a material claim against the Company or other unexpected liability.
+- a. entry into or termination of a material contract; - b. an actual of proposed takeover or merger; - c. an actual or proposed change to the Company's capital structure; - d. a change in dividend policy; and - e. a material claim against the Company or other unexpected liability.

-Information will have a material effect when a reasonable person would expect the information to influence an investor's investment decision to buy and sell shares.
+Information will have a material effect when a person would expect the information to influence an investor's investment decision to buy and sell securities.
 For further guidance with respect to materiality, please refer to our Continuous Disclosure Policy.